 Ahn’s Anger by Gail Silver and Christianne Kromer

 This long-time popular book is another one I use for talking about feelings and how to manage big emotions.
 The anger is personified to help kids notice that our feelings sometimes are not representative of who we actually are.
-Their second book, Steps and Stones is a great one, as well.
+Their second book, Steps and Stones is a great book on meditation, as well.

 Puppy Mind by Andrew Jordan Nance

-A very cute book that compares our minds to the distractibility of a puppy.
+This is a very cute book that compares our minds to the distractibility of a puppy.
 After reading this book to kids, I am able to remind them that their puppy mind may be taking over and that they should use some strategies to help guide it in the right direction.
+Be as kind to your brain as you would be kind to a puppy!
 It’s very effective!

 I Can Handle It!
 (Mindful Mantras Book 1) by Laurie Wright